 It depends on the type of filter.
 Some filters are disposable and should not be washed but rather replaced when they lose their effectiveness.
-Washable filters can be carefully removed from the Shark vacuum, noting the order of removal because they must be replaced in the same order.
+Washable filters can be carefully removed from the Shark vacuum, but take note of the order of removal because they must be replaced in the same order.

-Take the filters to a sink of warm, soapy water and hand wash them thoroughly without being so zealous as to damage them.
-Once they’re clean, rinse them and allow them to air dry before replacing them in correct order.
+Take the filters to a sink of warm, soapy water and hand-wash them thoroughly without being so zealous as to damage them.
+Once they’re clean, rinse them and allow them to air dry before replacing them in the correct order.

 To empty a Shark vacuum, follow these simple steps:

-- Ensure the vacuum is off and unplugged, or the battery is removed.
+- Ensure the vacuum is off; either unplug it or remove the battery.